 - Develop and carry out government affairs and advocacy strategies, including proposing legislation and regulations that would positively impact fleets, as approved by the Board of Directors or President.

-- Monitor and draft responses, as appropriate, to legislation and regulations that would affect fleets.
+- Monitor and draft responses, as appropriate, to legislation and regulations that would affect fleet management.

 - Make recommendations and seek President or Board of Director approval on responses to legislation and regulations.

-- Seek Regular Member and Associate Member input and action on legislation and regulations that would affect fleets.
+- Seek member input and action on legislation and regulations that affect fleet management.

-- Increase the number of Regular Members who participate in workgroups and task forces that develop NAFA positions and comments on legislative and regulatory issues.
+- Increase the number of Regular Members participating in workgroups and task forces that develop NAFA positions and comments on legislative and regulatory issues.

-- Activate Regular Members by providing tools they can use to educate their management on fleet issues and to communicate directly with legislators and regulators.
+- Encourage Regular Members to become more active in issues by providing tools they can use to educate their management on fleet issues and to communicate directly with legislators and regulators.

-- Involve Regular Members directly through Washington “Fly-ins” and NAFA leadership meetings with key legislators and regulators.
+- Involve Regular Members with key legislators and regulators through Washington “Fly-ins” and NAFA leadership meetings.

-- Suggest article ideas for publication in NAFA’s magazine and newsletter.
+- Suggest article ideas for NAFA’s magazine and newsletter.

-- Inform public policy through regular, coordinated interaction with legislators and regulators.
+- Inform public policy through regular and coordinated interaction with legislators and regulators.

 - Shape public policy by providing credible, valid information to legislators and regulators at an early point with continued involvement throughout the process.

-- Meet as necessary by conference call to review current activities and to consider new initiatives.
+- Meet to review current activities and to consider new initiatives.